William Rowan Hamilton: Context and importance of the work

 Hamiltonian mechanics was a powerful new technique for working with equations of motion.
 Hamilton's advances enlarged the class of mechanical problems that could be solved.
 His principle of "Varying Action" was based on the calculus of variations, in the general class of problems included under the principle of least action which had been studied earlier by Pierre Louis Maupertuis, Euler, Joseph Louis Lagrange and others.
-Hamilton's analysis uncovered deeper mathematical structure than had been previously understood, in particular a symmetry between momentum and position.
-The credit for discovering what are now called the Lagrangian and Lagrange's equations belongs also to Hamilton.
+Hamilton's analysis uncovered a deeper mathematical structure than had been previously understood, in particular a symmetry between momentum and position.
+The credit for discovering what are now called the Lagrangian and Lagrange's equations also belongs to Hamilton.

 Both the Lagrangian mechanics and Hamiltonian approaches have proven important in the study of continuous classical systems in physics, and quantum mechanical systems: the techniques find use in electromagnetism, quantum mechanics, relativity theory and quantum field theory.
 In the Dictionary of Irish Biography David Spearman writes:

 Many scientists, including Liouville, Jacobi, Darboux, Poincaré, Kolmogorov, Prigogine and Arnold, have extended Hamilton's work, in mechanics, differential equations and symplectic geometry.